Playtest (Black Mirror): Awards

-For their work on visual effects in "Playtest", multiple individuals and groups were nominated for a British Academy Television Craft Award and a Visual Effects Society Award in 2017.
+For their work on visual effects in "Playtest", multiple individuals and groups were nominated for a British Academy Television Craft Award, a Royal Television Society Craft & Design Award and a Visual Effects Society Award in 2017.
 The episode was also submitted for consideration alongside "Nosedive" and "San Junipero" for an Art Directors Guild award for Excellence in Production Design for a Television Movie or Limited Series, for which it was nominated.